 The tech and gadget industry is moving at a million miles an hour in this day and age, and there truly is a technological aspect to every part of our lives, should we choose to take advantage.
 However, some areas have over taken others in the popularity stakes in 2015 so below we explore the top 3.

 Despite all the controversy surrounding the health aspect of e-cigarettes, there is no denying the market penetration that E-Cigarettes have achieved this year.
-The first models of E-Cigs were met with curiosity and scepticism, but the advancements in the technological developments of the devices have seen them grow exponentially in popularity, so much so that the E-Cigarette market is already worth around £6 billion, an increase of 75%, while the sale of traditional smoking products fell by 3%; the vaping industry worth is set to rocket to more than £15 billion within the next 4 years.
+The first models of E-Cigs were met with curiosity and scepticism, but the advancements in the technological developments of the devices have seen them grow exponentially in popularity, so much so that the E-Cigarette market is already worth around 6 billion, an increase of 75%, while the sale of traditional smoking products fell by 3%; the vaping industry worth is set to rocket to more than 15 billion within the next 4 years.
+And, vapers now have the option of selecting from a wide variety of e-liquids from an online vape shop, so they can customize their vaping experience.
+Various flavors and nicotine levels are available, making these e-liquids suitable for a wide range of users.

-With the latest reports by health experts concluding that using E-Cigarettes is 95% less harmful than traditional cigarettes may work to increase the market value even further.
+Anyway, coming back to the topic, the latest reports by health experts conclude that using E-Cigarettes is 95% less harmful than traditional cigarettes may work to increase the market value even further.
 E-Cigarettes have not gone without attention from critics and the businesses in the industry have faced restrictions on tanks capacity, nicotine strength in the E-Liquid and limitations on the variations between devices; however, the vaping community is loyal to their cause and there has been much uproar that will see this notion undoubtedly re-addressed.

 The internet of things is officially here!
 Our tech objects are now going to start to work together, wearables will not only streamline our lives, but they will be the holy grail of information for big brands, start-ups and marketers alike!